mgcapiendo/portfolio/README.md

 All props go to @codebucks for his tutorial on how to create a website like this!

+All additional functionality and design changes were my own creation.

 Images are AI generated on playground.
 Avatar is from ready player me.
 And other mushroom is from sketchfab.